Enduring Blooms: Aimee Baldwin, Artist in Residence Solo Show Selected pieces currently on view Free with Admission

 Enjoy abstract and representational watercolor paintings of flowers and botanic forms by artists from across the country.

-ART EXHIBITS GUIDELINES
+FINE ART EXHIBITS APPLICATION GUIDELINES

 Although fine art exhibitions are primarily selected and curated by invitation only, Tower Hill Botanic Garden welcomes proposals for high-quality art exhibitions to be displayed on our gallery walls.
 Please keep in mind the mission of Tower Hill Botanic Garden when submitting.
 “Tower Hill Botanic Garden strives to inspire the use and appreciation of horticulture to improve lives, enrich communities, and strengthen our commitment to the natural world.”
-View Tower Hill’s Art Exhibits Application Guidelines here.
+View Tower Hill’s Fine Art Exhibits Application Guidelines here.